conorheffron/docs/docs/cloud/gcpm/architecture.md

 -   Cloud Logging integrates with [Cloud Monitoring](https://cloud.google.com/monitoring).
 You may also wish to integrate your [KX Monitoring](../../devtools.md#kx-monitoring) for kdb+ components into this Cloud Logging and Cloud Monitoring framework.
 The purpose is the same, to get insights into performance, uptime and overall health of the applications and the servers pool.
 You can visualize trends via dashboards and set rules to trigger alarms.

+Kx Insights Qlog provides kdb+ cloud logging functionality.
+Qlog supports multiple endpoint types through a simple interface and provides the ability to write to them concurrently.
+The logging endpoints in qlog are encoded as URLs with two main types: file descriptors and REST endpoints.
+The file descriptor endpoints supported are;
+-   :fd://stdout
+-   :fd://stderr
+-   :fd:///path/to/file.log

+REST endpoints are encoded as standard http/s URLs such as :https://logs.${region}.amazonaws.com.
+Qlog generates structured, formatted log messages tagged with a severity level and component name.
+Routing rules can also be configured to suppress or route based on these tags.

+Existing q libraries that implement their own formatting can still use qlog via the base APIs.
+This enables them to do their own formatting but still take advantage of the qlog supported endpoints.
+Integration with cloud logging applications providers can easily be achieved using logging agents.
+These can be set up alongside running containers/virtual machines to capture their output and forward to logging endpoints, such as CloudWatch.

+CloudWatch supports monitoring, alarming and creating dashboards.
+It is simple to create a Metric Filter based on a pattern and set an alarm (e.g. sending email) if a certain criterion holds.
+You may also wish to integrate your Kx monitoring for kdb+ components into this cloud logging and monitoring framework.
+The purpose is the same, to get insights into performance, uptime and overall health of the applications and the servers pool.
+You can visualize trends via dashboards.

+## Package, Manage and Deploy
+QPacker (qp) is a tool to help developers package, manage and deploy q/kdb+ applications to the cloud.
+It automates the creation of containers and virtual machines using a simple configuration file qp.json.
+It packages q/kdb+ applications with common shared code dependencies, such as python and C. QPacker can build and run containers locally as well as push to container registries (DockerHub, AWS Elastic Container Registry etc.).

+Software is often built by disparate teams, who may individually have remit over a particular component, and package that component for consumption by others.
+QPacker will store all artefacts for a project in a QPK file.
+While this file is intended for binary dependencies, it is also intended to be portable across environments.

+QPacker can interface with Hashicorp Packer to generate virtual machine (VM) images for AWS, GCP and Azure.
+These VM images can then be used as templates for a VM instance running in the cloud.
+When a cloud target is passed to QPacker (qp build -aws), an image is generated for each application defined in the top-level qp.json file.
+The QPK file resulting from each application is installed into the image and integrated with systemd to allow the startq.sh launch script to start the application on boot.

 ## Google Cloud Functions